Frequently Asked Questions

 What is the policy on lead climbing?

 Lead climbing is open every day and there is no additional charge to lead climb.
-Quickdraws are fixed on some of the routes but many routes require the use of your own draws (up to 14 draws for some routes).
+Quickdraws are fixed on most of the routes but select routes may require the use of your own draws.
 You are also required to supply your own lead rope.
 Due to the length of our routes all lead ropes MUST be 60 meters or greater.
 Your rope and draws must pass a visual inspection by qualified Rocktown staff to ensure you are not climbing on junk (or a rope that is too short).

-For prospective climbers wishing to become lead certified at Rocktown you must first qualify for and take the Learning to Lead class ($30 members, $45 non-members) and pass the lead climbing and belay test.
+For prospective climbers wishing to become lead certified at Rocktown you must first qualify for and take the Learning to Lead class ($30 members, $45 non-members) and pass the lead climbing Orientation course and belay assessment.
 The qualifications for taking the lead class are: you must be a solid intermediate climber able to climb our 3-star routes (5.10) on top-rope with no falls.
 If we have any concerns about your ability we'll simply encourage you to keep climbing, get stronger, and take the class later.
-It's for your own safety - trust us.

-In certain circumstances if you have not lead at the gym (OKC Rocks or Rocktown) but are a proficient lead climber outdoors and/or in other gyms AND you can demonstrate your ability to our satisfaction then you may be allowed to forego the Learning to Lead class and take (and pass) the lead climbing certification test ($8).
+In certain circumstances if you have not lead at the gym (OKC Rocks or Rocktown) but are a proficient lead climber outdoors and/or in other gyms AND you can demonstrate your ability to our satisfaction then you may be allowed to forego the Learning to Lead class but you must be able to pass the lead climbing assessment ($8).

 When are the climbing technique classes held?